 Full-year course.
 Japanese II builds on the foundation established in Japanese I, expanding on previously-learned material while introducing a variety of new, essential strategies for communication.
-Students will use skills in the following areas and build global competency skills for future careers and experience based on the World-readiness Standards for Learning Languages from the American Council on the Teaching of Foreign Languages: Communication, Cultures, Connections, Comparisons, and Communities.
+Students will use skills in the following areas and build global competency skills for future careers and experience based on the World-readiness Standards for Learning Languages from the ACTFL: Communication, Cultures, Connections, Comparisons, and Communities.

 Students will continue to develop basic competencies in the four modalities of language learning: listening, speaking, reading, and writing.
 At the conclusion of the course, students will be able to navigate everyday situations such as shopping and doctors' appointments, and to express reasons for their desires, decisions, and emotional states (speaking); to provide a detailed narrative of a past event using an appropriate mix of hiragana, katakana, and 60 of the most common kanji characters (writing); to recognize, understand, and respond to a number of everyday conversational expressions (listening); and to comprehend most of the information conveyed in texts such as personal emails, blog/journal entries, and short folktales (reading).